 The purpose of the survey was to determine the presence of building materials containing Designated Substances and other hazardous materials, as defined under the Ontario Occupational Health and Safety Act.
 Designated Substances are eleven chemical agents prescribed under Ontario Regulation 490/09.
-In addition, a visual assessment was conducted for the presence of polychlorinated biphenyls (PCBs), radioactive materials, ozone-depleting substances (ODSs), other halocarbons and mould.
+In addition, a visual assessment was conducted for the presence of PCBs, radioactive materials, ODSs, other halocarbons and mould.